-Exploring the streets of Jodhpur is not about spotting any particular color moreover a collection of calming colors in total.
+Exploring the streets of Jodhpur is not about spotting any particular color but a collection of calming hues.

 I believe that every street has characters and emotions.
-When you went on exploring, then stories begin to unfold.
+When you go on exploring, then stories begin to unfold.

-Through the street walk, I remembered Delhi’s Jama Masjid & Old Delhi Heritage Walk.
+I remembered Delhi’s Jama Masjid & Old Delhi Heritage Walk through the street.

-My point here is how badly you wanted to know about a place and its surroundings.
-If the answer would be a YES, then the streets have the secrets of their respective cities.
+My point here is how badly you want to know about a place and its surroundings.
+If the answer is a YES, then the streets have the secrets of their respective cities.